ellieon/playdate-platformer/README.md

 # It's a Platformer Game Innit
 ## Prerequisites

-Make sure the [PlaydateSDK](https://play.date/dev/) is fully installed and the `PLAYDATE_SDK_PATH` environment variable is set to the root of your PlaydateSDK directory
+Make sure the [PlaydateSDK](https://play.date/dev/) is fully installed and the `PLAYDATE_SDK_PATH` environment variable is set to the root of your PlaydateSDK directory and the Playdate SDK `bin` folder is on your path

 * For example on MacOS your `~/.zshprofile` file should be updated to include the line `export PLAYDATE_SDK_PATH="$HOME/Developer/PlaydateSDK`)

+It is possible to run this project using NPM which must be installed and available if you wish to do so

 ### For VSCode Users
 The following extensions should be installed